radekd91/inferno/inferno_apps/MotionPrior/README.md

 ## Contribute with your own Motion Prior
 If you design a new motion prior, please create a PR.
-Wwe will merge it. :-)
+We will merge it. :-)